-By the end of the 2024-2025 school year:
+By the end of the 2026-2027 school year:

-- All K-12 instructional staff will be provided with targeted professional development on the science of reading research, explicit instruction, and utilization of high quality instructional materials (HQIM). - All K-8 HQIM will be inventoried in each school and materials will be provided to instructional staff. - All K-8 instructional staff will implement HQIM with fidelity and integrity as measured by classroom walkthrough data. - All K-12 students will receive explicit instruction, targeted practice opportunities, and on-going teacher feedback. - All PreK-3 students will participate in a literacy screener (beginning of year, mid-year, end of year). - All 4-5 students will participate in a literacy screener (beginning of year and en d of year). - All 6-10 students will participate in a literacy screener (beginning of year and end of year). - Support will be provided to targeted teachers and/students driven by assessment data and learning walk observations. - High quality feedback will be provided by building level leaders to K-12 instructional staff on direct instruction using HQIM as documented by learning walk observations. - All K-12 instructional staff will foster a love of reading among students by creating engaging and positive reading experiences.
+- All K-12 instructional staff will be provided with targeted professional development on the science of reading research, explicit instruction, and utilization of high quality instructional materials (HQIM). - All K-8 HQIM will be inventoried in each school and materials will be provided to instructional staff. - All K-8 instructional staff will teach the 2024 English Standards of learning utilizing HQIM with fidelity and integrity as measured by classroom walkthrough data. - All K-12 students will receive explicit instruction, targeted practice opportunities, and on-going teacher feedback. - All PreK-3 students will participate in a literacy screener (beginning of year, mid-year, end of year). - 4-8 students with Fail/Basic or Fail/Below Basic SOL scores will participate in a literacy screener (beginning of year and mid-year). - All 9-10 students will participate in a literacy screener (beginning of the year and end of the year). - Support will be provided to teachers and students, driven by assessment data and literacy walkthrough observations. - Building level leaders will provide high-quality feedback to K-12 instructional staff on direct instruction using HQIM, as documented by learning walk observations. - All K-12 instructional staff will foster a love of reading among students by creating engaging and positive reading experiences.

-STAKEHOLDER GROUP TIMELINE PLAN FOR COMMUNICATING Division Leaders June 2024 - May 2025 School Board Presentations, Leadership Advance Summer 2024, School Board Work Sessions, Leadership Newsletters School Leaders June 2024-May 2025 Leadership Work Sessions, Leadership Advance Summer 2024, Monthly Principal Work Sessions, Leadership Newsletters Teachers May 2024-May 2025 VLA Presentations at each school May 2024, iDCPS (Preservice Conference), Elementary and Secondary Newsletters, Professional Learning Sessions Students August 2024-May 2025 Literacy Block Parents June 2024-May 2025 School Board Meetings, School(s) Family Engagement Events, District Letter, VLP Family Flyers, Division Literacy Page Community Members June 2024-May 2025 School Board Presentations and Back-to-School Bash (Division Event), School Board Meetings, Social Media, Literacy Events
+STAKEHOLDER GROUP TIMELINE PLAN FOR COMMUNICATING Division Leaders June 2024 - May 2027 School Board Presentations, Leadership Advance Summer, School Board Work Sessions, Leadership Newsletters School Leaders June 2024-May 2027 Leadership Work Sessions, Leadership Advance Summer, Monthly Principal Work Sessions, Leadership Newsletters Teachers May 2024-May 2027 VLA Presentations at each school, iDCPS (Preservice Conference), Elementary and Secondary Newsletters, Professional Learning Sessions, New Teacher Training Students August 2024-May 2027 Literacy Block Parents June 2024-May 2027 School Board Meetings, School(s) Family Engagement Literacy Events, District Letter, VLP Family Flyers, Division Literacy Page, School and Division Social Media Community Members June 2024-May 2027 School Board Presentations and Back-to-School Bash (Division Event), School Board Meetings, Social Media, Family Engagement Literacy Events, Division Literacy Page